jdx/mise/CONTRIBUTING.md

 ## Running the CLI

-I put a shim for `cargo run` that makes it easy to run build + run rtx in dev mode.
-It's at `.bin/rtx`.
+I put a shim for `cargo run` that makes it easy to run build + run mise in dev mode.
+It's at `.bin/mise`.
 What I do is add this to PATH with direnv.
 Here is my `.envrc`:

 ```shell